 Skip advert

 Advertisement - Article continues below

-We can’t see much for now but the fact we weren’t sure whether this was a road car, or the new race car, from looking at the teaser images, says a lot in itself.
+When we first saw the teaser we weren’t sure whether this was a road car, or the new race car.
 This disguised AMG GT is wider, lower, with jutting aero addenda at the front and a rear wing that looks to have escaped from an N24 race car.
 We can see the wing follows on in methodology from the 911 and the Mustang GTD, with a prominent swan neck design and what looks like room for active aero and DRS.

 What are the suggestions that this isn’t just a race car?
-Well, those are some very road-looking wing mirrors and the wheel sat next to the car is clearly shod in a treaded road-legal tyre, probably a Michelin Cup 2 R.
+Well, the teaser and this rolling prototype show some very road-looking wing mirrors and the wheel sat next to the car is clearly shod in a treaded road-legal tyre, probably a Michelin Cup 2 R. The fuel filler is obviously pure race car, as are the side-exit pipes, though we can look to the SLR as a past Merc road car that’s featured these.
+The ride height on the car seen testing on track is oddly high for a dedicated racer too – that splitter certainly has half a chance of surviving a sleeping policeman.

 Though a Concept for now, it’s clear there’s some production intent.
 Mercedes intends to put the concept to work too, ‘to set new record times’.
 That could mean going after the 911 and Mustang at the Nürburgring, the former having recorded a 6min 49sec and the latter achieving a 6min 52sec time earlier this year.

-The Track Sport would be the latest in a long line of disparate AMG GT models.
-In this generation alone, we’ve already got the GT63 Pro and the GT63 E Performance but there is clearly room for upward movement with more hardcore models akin to the old AMG GT R, GT R Pro and Black Series models.
-The Track Sport to appearances looks like it’s skipped right past the Black Series, to be all but a GT3 car for the road.
+So far in this generation, we’ve had the GT63 Pro and the GT63 E Performance but there is clearly room for upward movement with more hardcore models akin to the old AMG GT R, GT R Pro and Black Series models.
+The Track Sport looks like it’s skipped right past the Black Series, to be all but a GT3 car for the road.
 No complaints here…

+Skip advert